andrei-tatar/node-red-contrib-smartnora/README.md

 - web push notifications to mobile devices so you don't need yet another service to be informed about the important things
 - better performance with capability of scaling up for tens of thousands of users

+## Smart NORA is NOT
+- a way to directly interface to your devices added to Google Home.
+If you already have devices linked to your Google Home from other providers, there is no way for NORA to control them.
+This package only provides new virtual devices in Node-RED and it's your job to link them together with the real devices you may want to control.
+- a way to create custom conversations with Google.
+Smart NORA implements the [Google Smart Home](https://developers.google.com/assistant/smarthome/overview) API which comes with predefined device types/traits/commands/responses.
+Everything that falls outside of this API can't be done with Smart NORA.

 ## Setup

 [Here's a short guide](./doc/setup/README.md) on how to get started with Smart NORA.